ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Active Open: Initiate {#initiate}

-Active open is the action of establishing a connection to a Remote Endpoint presumed to be listening for incoming connection requests.
+Active open is the Action of establishing a Connection to a Remote Endpoint presumed to be listening for incoming Connection requests.
 Active open is used by clients in client-server interactions.
-Active open is supported by this interface through the Initiate action:
+Active open is supported by this interface through the Initiate Action:

 ~~~
 Connection := Preconnection.Initiate()
 ~~~

-Before calling Initiate, the caller must have populated a Preconnection object with a Remote Endpoint specifier, optionally a Local Endpoint specifier (if not specified, the system will attempt to determine a suitable Local Endpoint), as well as all parameters necessary for candidate selection.
+Before calling Initiate, the caller must have populated a Preconnection Object with a Remote Endpoint specifier, optionally a Local Endpoint specifier (if not specified, the system will attempt to determine a suitable Local Endpoint), as well as all parameters necessary for candidate selection.
 After calling Initiate, no further parameters may be bound to the Connection.
-The Initiate() call consumes the Preconnection and creates a Connection object.
+The Initiate() call consumes the Preconnection and creates a Connection Object.
 A Preconnection can only be initiated once.

 Once Initiate is called, the candidate Protocol Stack(s) may cause one or more